Periods and $(\chi,b)$-factors of Cuspidal Automorphic Forms of Symplectic Groups: Introduction

 \section{Introduction}

-Let $\pi$ be an irreducible cuspidal automorphic representation of an symplectic group $\Sp_{2n}(\BA)$ with $\BA$ the ring of adeles of a number field $F$.
-The tensor product $L$-functions $L(s,\pi\times\tau)$, with $\tau$ varying in the set of equivalence classes of irreducible unitary cuspidal automorphic representation of a general linear group $\GL_a(\BA)$, are important invariants associated to $\pi$.
-Langlands proves that this family of $L$-functions converges absolutely for the real part of $s$ large and have meromorphic continuation to the whole complex plane (\cite{MR0419366}).
+Let $\sigma$ be an irreducible cuspidal automorphic representation of a symplectic group $\Sp_{2n}(\BA)$ with $\BA$ the ring of adeles of a number field $F$.
+The tensor product $L$-functions $L(s,\sigma\times\tau)$, with $\tau$ varying in the set of equivalence classes of irreducible unitary cuspidal automorphic representation of a general linear group $\GL_a(\BA)$, are important invariants associated to $\sigma$.
+R. Langlands proves that this family of $L$-functions converges absolutely when the real part of $s$ is large and has meromorphic continuation to the whole complex plane (\cite{MR0419366}).
 It remains to show that they satisfy the standard functional equation and have finitely many poles on the real line with $s\geq\frac{1}{2}$.
 Various approaches have been undertaken in order to establish these expected analytic properties of those $L$-functions.
-The recent progress includes the work of Arthur (\cite{MR3135650})for the case when $\pi$ has a global generic Arthur parameter, and also includes the Langlands-Shahidi method in \cite{MR2683009}, and the work (\cite{MR2906909} and \cite{MR3187349}) for general $\pi$.
-As discussed in (\cite[Section 8]{jiang14:_autom_integ_trans_class_group_i}), it is not hard to check that the location of the poles of the $L$-functions $L(s,\pi\times\tau)$ and the relevant theory to interpret the meaning of the poles in the theory of automorphic representations are essentially to detect the occurrence of the simple global Arthur parameter $(\tau,b)$ in the global Arthur parameter $\psi$ of $\pi$.
+The recent progress includes the work of J. Arthur (\cite{MR3135650}) for the case when $\sigma$ has a global generic Arthur parameter, the Langlands-Shahidi method in \cite{MR2683009}, and the work (\cite{MR2906909} and \cite{MR3187349}) for general $\sigma$.
+As discussed in (\cite[Section 8]{jiang14:_autom_integ_trans_class_group_i}), it is not hard to check via the relevant theory on automorphic representations that the location of the poles of the $L$-functions $L(s,\sigma\times\tau)$ essentially detects the occurrence of the simple global Arthur parameter $(\tau,b)$ in the global Arthur parameter $\psi$ of $\sigma$.